The Wilo Group

 percent (%) Employee Engagement Score

-In 2021 the Wilo Group received the renowned German Sustainability Award (Deutscher Nachhaltigkeitspreis, DNP) in the “Climate” transformation field.
-In 2021 the Wilo Group signed the Business Ambition for 1.5 °C Commitment, a global initiative led by the Science Based Targets initiative (SBTi) which, in cooperation with the UN Global Compact, is aiming to cut carbon emissions to net zero by no later than 2050.
-In signing the commitment, the Wilo Group joined the international Race To Zero campaign that wants to actively accelerate the transformation to a low-carbon economy.
-In 2024 the Wilo Group has been named “Europe’s Climate Leader 2024”.
-For this accolade, the Financial Times and the statistics portal Statista evaluated hundreds of European companies based on their progress in reducing their carbon emissions.
-Also in 2024, the Wilo Group was awarded the "Corporate Health Award" - the most prestigious award for corporate health management in Germany.
+In 2021 Wilo received the renowned German Sustainability Award (Deutscher Nachhaltigkeitspreis, DNP) in the “Climate” transformation field.
+In 2021 the Wilo Group signed the Business Ambition for 1.5 °C Commitment, a global initiative led by the Science Based Targets initiative (SBTi) which is aiming to cut carbon emissions to net zero by no later than 2050.
+In signing the commitment, Wilo joined the international Race To Zero campaign that wants to actively accelerate the transformation to a low-carbon economy.

-Working to build a smart future and achieve the energy transition: the Wilopark
+Working to build a smart future and achieve the energy transition

 The Wilopark in Dortmund is the biggest investment project in the company’s history.
 In this major construction project, sustainability played a key role.
-Innovative and efficient solutions help to reduce energy consumption at Wilo’s headquarters by 40 percent, saving more than 3,500 tonnes of CO2 in the process.
+Innovative and efficient solutions have reduced gas consumption at Wilo’s corporate headquarters by 40 percent and electricity consumption by 20 percent.
+This corresponds to a saving of over 3,500 tonnes of CO₂.
 Rainwater is being recycled, and solar panels for local electricity generation have been installed.
 In addition, there are many charging stations for electric vehicles.